dartmouth-cs98/hack-a-thing-1-jake-hack-a-thing/README.md

 I wanted to learn more about pytorch.
 I'm fairly familar with tensorflow, but had never used pytorch before.
 So I completed a Pytorch tutorial I found online: https://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html
 (the "60 minute blitz" is deceiving, this took me about 4 hours due to the copious amounts of notes and things I had to look up)

+After learning, built my own model from scratch that took 7ish hours.

 ## Walk-through

 The first section of my Hack-a-thing is dedicated to this tutorial - all the basic notes about how Pytorch and tensors work and then a basic CNN that classifies images as `classes = ('plane', 'car', 'bird', 'cat','deer', 'dog', 'frog', 'horse', 'ship', 'truck')`.

 The second section is a multi-class classifier I built myself in pytorch.
 It classifies bonds using 6 features to 1 of 21 bond rating classes.
 I acheived an accuracy of 24% with very little hyper parameter tuning, but this may be because of the size of the dataset and the limited featureset.
-23% is still well-above base-line accuracy so fairly satisfied with this outcome for a firs Pytorch attempt.
+23% is still well-above base-line accuracy so fairly satisfied with this outcome for a first Pytorch attempt.

 ## What I learned